 Revenue consists primarily of fees earned under contracts with third-party clients.
-In most cases, a portion of the contract fee is paid at the time the study or trial is started, often upon the signing of a letter of intent, and the balance of the contract fee is generally payable in installments over the study or trial duration, based on the achievement of certain performance targets or "milestones."
-Revenue for contracts is recognized on the basis of the relationship between time incurred and the total estimated duration of the trial or on a fee-for service basis according to the particular circumstances of the contract.
+In most cases, a portion of the contract fee is paid at the time the study or trial is started, often upon the signing of a letter of intent, and the balance of the contract fee is generally payable in installments over the study or trial duration, based on the achievement of certain performance targets or "milestones".
+Revenue for contracts is recognized on the basis of the relationship between time incurred and the total estimated duration of the trial or on a fee-for-service basis according to the particular circumstances of the contract.
 As is customary in the CRO industry, we subcontract with third party investigators in connection with clinical trials.
 All subcontractor costs and certain other costs where reimbursed by clients, are, in accordance with industry practice, deducted from gross revenue to arrive at net revenue.
 As these costs vary from contract to contract, we view net revenue as our primary measure of revenue growth.

-Direct costs consist primarily of compensation and associated fringe benefits for project-related employees and other direct project driven costs.
-Selling, general and administrative expenses consist of compensation and related fringe benefits for selling and administrative employees, professional services, advertising costs and all costs related to facilities and information systems.
+Direct costs consist primarily of compensation and associated fringe benefits for project-related employees, other direct project driven costs and share based compensation expense.
+Selling, general and administrative expenses consist of compensation and related fringe benefits for selling and administrative employees, professional services, advertising costs, all costs related to facilities and information systems and share based compensation expense.

 Our backlog consists of potential net revenue yet to be earned from projects awarded by clients.
-At December 31, 2005, we had a backlog of approximately \$650 million, compared with approximately \$528 million at May 31, 2005.
+At December 31, 2006, we had a backlog of approximately \$872 million, compared with approximately \$633 million at December 31, 2005.
 We believe that our backlog as of any date is not necessarily a meaningful predictor of future results, due to the potential for cancellation or delay of the projects underlying the backlog, and no assurances can be given that we will be able to realize this backlog as net revenue.